sxy7147/BiAssembly/README.md

     sh scripts/run_inference_bi_assembly.sh

 This script uses the pretrained networks to propose interactions in simulation.
 The manipulation results will be saved as `.gif` files.
 Additionally, affordance maps are visualized and saved in `.ply` format, which can be viewed using [MeshLab](https://www.meshlab.net/).

+For convenience, we provide the testing dataset, which includes a set of novel instances within the training categories as well as a set of novel categories.
+It can be downloaded [here](https://mirrors.pku.edu.cn/dl-release/BiAssembly_ICML2025/).

+Please note that, due to the randomness in data collection, this provided testing dataset imay differ from those used in the paper, so you may result in slightly different but comparable results compared with the results in paper.
+Besides, since cVAE networks may produce varying outputs based on different Gaussian noise z sampled from a Gaussian distribution (depending on the random seed), we recommend setting the value of `repeat_num` to be greater than 1 to obtain more stable results.

 ## Citations